abbyazari/abbyazari.github.io/_pages/join.md

   **I am recruiting an U of A undergraduate student for a summer research opportunity.**

-  Please fill out this form (will open on March 10, internal to U of A) by March 21 to be considered.
-Do not email me.
+  Please see this document for more information (link will open March 10).

 - Graduate Students